 For 2019, the report showed that oil demand growth only grew by 930,000 b/d.

 Non-OPEC supply is projected to grow by 2.35 million b/d to 66.68 million b/d in 2020.

-The key drivers of growth include the US, Brazil, Norway, Russia, Canada, Kazakhstan and Australia, while there are expected to be declines in Indonesia, Thailand, Egypt and Colombia.
+The key drivers of growth include the US, Brazil, Norway, Russia, Canada, Kazakhstan, and Australia, while there are expected to decline in Indonesia, Thailand, Egypt, and Colombia.